 Small business investment companies.
-Small business investment companies can deduct 100% of the dividends received from a taxable domestic corporation.
+Small business investment companies can deduct 100% of the dividends received from taxable domestic corporations.

 Dividends from regulated investment companies.
 Regulated investment company dividends received are subject to certain limits.
 Capital gain dividends do not qualify for the deduction.
 For more information, see section 854 of the Internal Revenue Code.